Creation Ministries International

 Although Heiser does not promote theistic evolution, he is sympathetic to a universe billions of years old, as proposed by the progressive creationist Dr Hugh Ross.5 In theory, this could allow the time necessary for any unseen ETs to develop the almost science-fiction-like technologies required to get here.
 But, this is circular reasoning.

-However, there is a huge problem for the Gospel in these long ages.
-First, it’s important to understand that long ages derived from the belief that sedimentary rock layers on Earth represent eons of time.6 This in turn derived from the dogmatic assumption that there were no special acts of creation or a global Flood, so that Earth’s features must be explained by processes seen to be happening now.7 This philosophy of uniformitarianism seems to amply fulfil the Apostle Peter’s prophecy recorded in 2 Peter 3:3–7.
+There is a huge problem for the Gospel in these long ages.
+First, it’s important to understand that modern scientific idea of long ages (i.e. millions and billions of years) derived from the belief that sedimentary rock layers on Earth represent eons of time.6 This in turn derived from the dogmatic assumption that there were no special acts of creation or a global Flood, so that Earth’s features must be explained by processes seen to be happening now.7 This philosophy of uniformitarianism seems to amply fulfil the Apostle Peter’s prophecy recorded in 2 Peter 3:3–7.

 Ranking the created order

 Psalm 8:5 says that man was made a little lower than the angels and crowned with glory and honour.
 Heiser has said that salvation is based upon ranking, not intelligence.
-If so, where would ET sit in this pecking order (which omits to mention them)?
+If so, where in the Bible (which omits to mention them) would ET sit in this pecking order?
 Would they be higher than man, and lower than angels, for example?
 If these advanced ETs were capable of visiting the earth, mankind would now be subject to their dominion.
 (Even if the ETs were friendly, potentially they would be much more powerful due to their intelligence and technology.)
 This would be in direct contravention to God’s ordained authority structure when he ordered mankind to ‘subdue’ the earth—also known as the dominion mandate (Genesis 1:28).

 Be ‘awe’ inspired

 It reminds us that the more we discover about this incredible universe, the more we should be in awe of the One who made it all.
-That’s who we should be thinking of, not imaginary aliens we’ve never seen.
+In short rather than looking up and wondering ‘I wonder what else is out there?’ and imaginary aliens we’ve never seen.
+We should instead be considering the very One that made it all.

 Could there be ‘simple life’ elsewhere in space?